LiuYuancheng/Cluster_Service_Health_Monitor/README.md

 # Cluster Service Health Monitor

-**Program Design Purpose** : we want to create a monitor system which can regular check the availability/execution state of each nodes/vms/services/programs used in a computing cluster without doing much change of the routing config of switches in the network or install much additional libs on the nodes.
+**Program Design Purpose** : We want to create a monitor system which can show customer the services availability of a mid size cluster in real time.
+The program can check the availability / execution state of each nodes/vms/services/programs in the cluster regularly and provide the health evaluation score based on user's requirement or pre-set calculation function.
+We aim to avoid the user making much change of their routing config of the switches in the network or installing much additional libs on their nodes during the setup to reduce the complexity of deployment.
 The system can be applied to monitor the below scenario:

 - Monitor the health of the related nodes/services used in a cyber exercise.
 - Monitor whether some attack is happening or has happened on some critical nodes (such as NTP server)/service program of a cluster.